Ring-r/p-list-frontend/README.md

-# p-list
+# purchase list

+there are first of all front-end experiments

-purchase list application
+there is an application to manage purchase list